bcbi/PredictMD.jl/CONTRIBUTING.md

 ## 1. Prerequisites

-You need to have a Github account.
+You need to have a GitHub account.
 You also need to have the following tools installed and configured:
 - git (with SSH public key authentication)
 - git-flow
 - GPG

 ### 1.1 GitHub account

-**Step 1:** If you do not already have a GitHub account, go to [https://github.com/join](https://github.com/join) and create an account.
+**Step 1:** If you already have a GitHub account, go to [https://github.com/login](https://github.com/login) and log in.
+If you do not already have a GitHub account, go to [https://github.com/join](https://github.com/join) and create an account.

-**Step 2:** Go to [https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/](https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/) and follow the instructions to enable two-factor authentication for your Github account.
+**Step 2:** Go to [https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/](https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/) and follow the instructions to enable two-factor authentication for your GitHub account.

-**Step 3:**

-**Step 4:**

-**Step 5:**

 ### 1.2 git